About Liza Kindred

 I approach spirituality as a practical pathway to reconnecting with our innate wisdom and compassion.
 The ancient traditions I've studied weren't meant to be separate from everyday life—they were created to help us navigate the messy, beautiful challenge of being human.

-I am trauma-informed, an LGBTQIA+ ally, sex-worker friendly, and am comfortable with expressions of deep suffering.
-I aim to create a safe space, particularly for those from exploited communities or backgrounds.
+I am trauma-informed, an LGBTQIA+ ally, sex-worker friendly, and I’m comfortable with expressions of deep suffering.
+I aim to create a safe space, particularly for those from exploited communities or difficult backgrounds.

 My Guiding Principles: